iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 This tutorial will address the mitigation of motor noise that couples to a motor’s body through stray capacitances inside the motor.
 Stray capacitance (also known as parasitic capacitance) will exist  between two conductors that are physically close to each other and carry different potential voltages.
 The electric field between the two conductors will store a small charge which creates an effective capacitance.
 Stray capacitances are typically in the picofarad range.
-Unfortunately, a few picofarads is enough to couple a significant motor noise to the motor’s body.
+Unfortunately, a few picofarads is enough to couple significant motor noise to the motor’s body.
 Noise coupled to a motor’s body can then be conducted to conduits carrying communications cables such as a vehicle frame or drone arm.
 Motor noise may also be radiated from the motor and its coils, but the impacts of radiated noise on unmanned vehicle systems tend to be less significant and the same techniques can be used to mitigate them.

 Why Are Internal ESCs More Susceptible To Noise?
 =====================================================
-Drones that utilize electric motors with integrated ESCs tend to have longer communication wire lengths than vehicles that use external ESCs.
+Drones that utilize electric motors with integrated ESCs tend to have longer communication wires than vehicles that use external ESCs.
 This is because external ESCs are typically installed close to a drone’s power distribution unit to keep DC wire length short.
 Therefore, the communications buses only need to be routed to the ESCs' locations and the three phase motor cabling will extend along the arm to reach the motor itself.
 A simplified diagram of a drone wired with external ESCs can be seen below in figure 2.